Quantitative Geometric Control in Linear Kinetic Theory: Application to concrete equations

-For the case 1 and 1' of \hypref{h:simple-tcc}, the given transport control assumptions imply by the same mean the decay of \eqref{eq:tcc-decay}.
+For the case 1 and 1' of \hypref{h:simple-tcc}, the given transport control assumptions imply by the same decay of \eqref{eq:tcc-decay} with \(\cB=0\).
 Then \eqref{eq:diff-bound-2} can be verified as in the previous subsection for the deterministic case.